Plus-Size Model Ashley Alexiss Poses Seductively In Bed While Rocking Scandalous Black Lingerie

 “I can’t get over how cute them panties are,” another fan chimed in.

 Previously, The Inquisitr shared that the model stunned in another sexy look, this time in a bikini.
-In the photo, the model once again left almost nothing to the imagination while clad in a cherry patterned bikini that showed off all of her assets.
+In the photo, the model once again left almost nothing to the imagination while clad in a cherry-patterned bikini that showed off all of her assets.
 Like her other social media share, that one earned Alexiss a ton of attention with over 21,000 likes.